Automattic/legalmattic/Legal-Guidelines.md

 WordPress.com accounts can contain various information.
 This information is unverified and is provided at the user’s discretion.

+If your inquiry or request brings to our attention an ongoing violation of our policies or Terms of Service, we will address it per our usual procedure.
+This may or may not include contacting the user regarding their misconduct, removing content, or suspending the site entirely.

 If we receive information indicating that someone is using our services to engage in crime where we are the victim, we will not inspect a user’s private content ourselves.
 Instead, we may report the matter to law enforcement.

 **_Requests from Government Agencies/Law Enforcement_**